AshwinMaharjan/AshwinMaharjan/README.md

 🔹 **Notion AI Clone**: A productivity and note-taking web app inspired by Notion, enhanced with AI-powered writing assistance.
 Built to explore rich text editing, dynamic page structures, and seamless user experience.

 🔹 **JerseyFlow E-commerce**: An online jersey shopping platform built with PHP, MySQL, HTML, CSS, and JavaScript.
-Allows users to browse products, manage carts, and place orders, providing a smooth and user-friendly shopping experience.
+It allows users to browse products, manage carts, and place orders, providing a smooth and user-friendly shopping experience with test eSewa payment integration and responsive design.

 ---